-Professor Ann Fritschel, a Wartburg Seminary graduate, celebrated her 25th anniversary of ordination in 2011.
+Professor Ann Fritschel, a Wartburg Seminary graduate, celebrated her 30th anniversary of ordination in 2016 and served as President of the Midwest Region of the Society of Biblical Literature in 2012-13.
 After serving churches in Dickinson, Mohall and Hamerly N.D., she got her Ph.D from Emory University and joined the Wartburg Faculty in 1996.
 With a strong interest and passion in rural ministry, she also serves as the Director of the Center for Theology and Land.
 Ann has presented numerous workshops on the psalms, Islam and stewardship, as well as leading several synod assembly bible studies.
 Her passions as an instructor is to help students gain their own voices and biblical interpreters and discover ways to created proclaim the Gospel in today’s challenging and changing contexts.
 She enjoys traveling (as long as people drive on the right side of the road), reading and needlepoint.
 She is owned by two cats, both of whom like her sister better.
 She is a descendant of Gottfried Fritschel, one of the founders of Wartburg Seminary.

 BI 228W 8th Century Prophets and Social Justice